I guess we all adjust to the ones we’re with. Or maybe I just lack the backbone to be myself in front of other people.

-Not wanting his classmates to see him dating a Guy old enough to be his teacher, Guy #143 insisted we’d keep our thing under wraps.
-Not wanting to be considered a pedophile, I happily obliged.
+Since Guy #143 wasn’t exactly open yet, he insisted we’d keep our thing under wraps.
+Not wanting to be without him, I happily obliged.
 If anything the secrecy only made our love more special, more meaningful, more like something people make movies about.

 On the other hand, you don’t care about the future when you’re in love for the first time.
 Not even me, who had taken 32 years to finally enjoy life as a teenager.
 I wasn’t about to let go of that.

-But I guess the future looks different depending on how old you are, regardless of maturity.
+But I guess the future looks different depending on where you stand in life.
 Guy #143, as it turned out, saw it differently.

-I will never know why, but one day Guy #143 went from saying I love you during sex to saying his mother needed him to be home at ten, instead of sex.
+I will never know why, but one day Guy #143 went from saying I love you during sex to saying he needed to go home, instead of sex.
 All the enthusiasm, his sparkling personality and playful bedside manner…it all vanished into thin air.
-What was left was a teenager who kept all his feelings inside but would rather die than talk to an adult about it.
-No matter how hard I empathized with his mother issues, no matter what Whatsapp emoticon I threw at him, not even the amount of homework I did changed anything about his curtness.
+What was left was someone who kept all his feelings inside but would rather die than talk to me about it.
+No matter how hard I empathized with his issues, no matter what WhatsApp emoji I threw at him, it didn’t change anything about his curtness.

 The joy I had felt during our first four dates was replaced by despair.
 As so often happens when you fall in love, it lures you in before it reveals its true nature.
 Butterflies turn into bats, birds and bees become vultures and flies, happy becomes black.
 It had happened to me before, but this being my first high school crush it came as a surprise nonetheless.

-As weeks passed, the dates stopped coming, as did the emoticons.
-A day or two after finishing his paper on the Russian Revolution all frequencies went silent.
+As weeks passed, the dates stopped coming, as did the emojis.

 I was heartbroken for about a week, far from the worst sugar crash I ever had.
 I suppose I was relieved I could stop living life as a teenager.